-You can plant container-grown trees at any time, and those bought balled and burlapped are usually transplanted sometime between August and October.
+You can plant container-grown trees at any time (although avoid planting in the heat of summer), and those bought balled and burlapped are usually transplanted sometime between August and October.
 Transplant shock is common with this species, so don't worry if the tree sheds many leaves during its first growing season.

 Southern Magnolias do best in partial shade, particularly if soil conditions aren't all that moist.
 Once established, they can do well in a full sun position in moist, rich soils.
 Ideally, your tree should receive at least four hours of unfiltered sunlight a day.
-In the winter months, in northern states, it will need protection from too much direct sunlight.
+In nature, southern magnolia is an understory tree, so it tolerates shade, although it needs sun to bloom well.